thixotropist/ghidra_import_tests/content/en/docs/testbed_internals/adding_toolchains.md

 ### /opt/bazel/x86_64_linux_gnu-14.tar.xz

 The compressed portable tarball size is 171M.
 It expands into a locally cached equivalent of `/tmp/export`.
-This file must be accessible to Bazel during a crosscompilation, either as a file reference or as a remote http or https URL.
+This file must be accessible to Bazel during a cross-compilation, either as a file reference or as a remote http or https URL.

 ### /run/user/1000/bazel/execroot/_main/external/x86_64_linux_gnu-14